jkoretz/code-sample/README.md

 # code-sample
-This is a program that adds 30 years to the age of celebrities and reverses their names.
+This is a program that implements two classes, one that contains a field of records and another that contains constructors and member functions used to initialize and change the contents of a dynamic array.
+The dynamic array will contain the first name, last name, and age of random celebrities.
+The member functions will add 30 years to the ages of each celebrity and display their names written backwards.